cyneuro/Modeling-Environment-Setup/README.md

 ```
 conda env create -f environment.yml
 ```
-### Now you will be able to activate the anaconda environment using the command
+### Now you will be able to activate the anaconda environment using the command (NME stands for Neural Modeling Environment)
 ```
-conda activate bmtk
+conda activate NME
 ```
 ### Some packagses do not install well using conda so we will use pip to finish the install
 ```